aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 "challenge_type":
 : OPTIONAL.
-List of authorization challenge type strings that the client supports, expressed as a list of space-delimited, case-insensitive strings.
+List of authorization challenge type strings that the client supports, expressed as a list of space-delimited, case-insensitive strings, defined in {{challenge-types}}.

 "authenticator_id":
 : OPTIONAL.
 The identifier of the authenticator to challenge.
 The